MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-D-Occupational-Health-Environmental-Controls/section-1926.60.md

 (2) *Alerting employees.* Where there is the possibility of employee exposure to MDA due to an emergency, means shall be developed to promptly alert employees who have the potential to be directly exposed.
 Affected employees not engaged in correcting emergency conditions shall be evacuated immediately in the event that an emergency occurs.
 Means shall also be developed for alerting other employees who may be exposed as a result of the emergency.

-(f) *Exposure monitoring* - (1) *General.* (i) Determinations of employee exposure shall be made from breathing zone air samples that are representative of each employee's exposure to airborne MDA over an eight (8) hour period.
+(f) *Exposure monitoring*—(1) *General.* (i) Determinations of employee exposure shall be made from breathing zone air samples that are representative of each employee's exposure to airborne MDA over an eight (8) hour period.
 Determination of employee exposure to the STEL shall be made from breathing zone air samples collected over a 15 minute sampling period.

 (ii) Representative employee exposure shall be determined on the basis of one or more samples representing full shift exposure for each shift for each job classification in each work area where exposure to MDA may occur.